RonenNess/SSCD.js/examples/README.md

 Note: the examples rely on the /dist folder located one dir above this dir.

+- example0: an empty world.
 - example1: shows basic shapes and collision.
 - example2: mini-game like flappy-bird, all rendered with the collision world debug renderer.
 - example3: using collision tags.
-- example4: using repel() to resolve penetration.
+- example4: using repel() to prevent penetration.
+- example5: tilemap world.